ATOMNFT/Marauder-T-display-TTGO/README.md

 <hr>

 ## ⚡ **Web Flasher**
-Use the link below to flash with the new web flashe tool!
+Use the link below to flash with the new web flasher tool!
 <br>
 <a href=https://atomnft.github.io/Marauder-T-display-TTGO/flash0.html>Web Flasher Tool</a>